zerodogg/scriptbucket/README.markdown

     getdagsrevyen       A script to fetch the latest dagsrevyen (Norwegian NRK TV news) video podcast and play it.

+    gitannex-install    A script that downloads and installs (or updates) the git-annex standalone builds.

     grandomwallpaper    Randomly sets a wallpaper for users using nautilus/GNOME.

     gui_default_tango.vim A theme for gvim that makes gvim look like vim does by default in